 On the other hand, dedicated proxies are suited for more intensive use cases, such as large-scale web scraping, handling sensitive data, or when high performance and reliability are required.

-They provide not only faster connection speeds but also enhanced security, making them preferable for users whose priorities include safeguarding sensitive information and maintaining consistent online activities.
+They provide faster connection speeds and enhanced security.
+This makes them preferable for users whose priorities include safeguarding sensitive information and maintaining consistent online activities.

 Efficiency Analysis